July 21, 2025 • min read

 - Personalized strength-building movement plans

-- Real-time tracking via wearable sensors or smart devices
+- Real-time tracking via the Move wearable or a patient’s own smart device

-- Ongoing adjustments based on progress, capacity, and risk
+- Ongoing plan adjustments based on member progress

 What improvements does Move deliver?

-- 69% of previously inactive and insufficiently active members become “active or healthy active” in 10 weeks
+- 69% of “inactive” and “insufficiently active” members reach “active or healthy active” status within 10 weeks₇

-- 74% report feeling moderately or much better
+- 91% report feeling moderately or much better₊

 Move helps members build strength, retain muscle, and increase resilience, while allowing employers to track outcomes, reduce MSK claims, and protect GLP-1 ROI.